Table of Contents

 Many of us use a WiFi router that’s a few years old.
 It becomes very easy to forget about your working router.
 If you forget to update its firmware and perform overall maintenance on your network.
 As WiFi and internet technology are changing and upgrading over time, hackers and cybercriminals also keep ongoingly updated and always search for weak links.
-So, log in once in a month at least in your router and check for any firmware update available.
+So, log in once a month at least in your router, and check for any firmware update available.
 Or you can change the update setting to automatic for updating your WiFi router automatically.
 This is a must for every router for increasing WiFi security.

 4. Monitor Devices Connected to Your Network

-You can very easily monitor the mac address of the devices that are connected with your router.
+You can very easily monitor the mac address of the devices that are connected to your router.
 You can see a total of 04 devices are connected in the above picture.
 If you notice an unknown device (unknown mac address) connected with your network you can permanently block that device.
 You can permanently block any particular mac address (or device) to access your wifi.
 In the above picture, you can see the internet access radio button against each connected device.
 You can also configure only a few authorized mac addresses to access the internet through your WiFi router.
 And this is one of the best ways to achieve WiFi security.